lucianox777/nfc-ev2-crypto/README.md

 * `AuthenticateEV2` - perform authentication with PICC;
 * `CryptoComm` - sign/encrypt APDUs and validate responses;
-* `LRP` - perform CTR mode encryption/decryption or CMACing with Leakage Resilient Primitive.
+* `LRP` - perform CTR mode encryption/decryption or CMACing with Leakage Resilient Primitive;
+* `validate_ecc` - check asymmetric originality signature

 This code was written according to the publicly available application note *AN12196 "NTAG 424 DNA and NTAG 424 DNA TagTamper features and hints"*.